dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 #### Other Cache Optimization Techniques.

 For a programmer, understanding the behavior of the cache hierarchy is critical to extracting performance from any application.
-From the perspective of the pipeline, the latency to access any request is given by the following formula that can be applied recursively to all the levels of the cache hierarchy up to the main memory:
+From the perspective of the CPU pipeline, the latency to access any request is given by the following formula that can be applied recursively to all the levels of the cache hierarchy up to the main memory:
 $$
 \textrm{Average Access Latency} = \textrm{Hit Time } + \textrm{ Miss Rate } \times \textrm{ Miss Penalty}
 $$
 Hardware designers take on the challenge of reducing the hit time and miss penalty through many novel micro-architecture techniques.
 Fundamentally, cache misses stall the pipeline and hurt performance.
 The miss rate for any cache is highly dependent on the cache architecture (block size, associativity) and the software running on the machine.
-As a result, optimizing the miss rate becomes a hardware-software co-design effort.
-As discussed earlier, CPUs provide optimal hardware organization for caches.
-Additional techniques that can be implemented both in hardware and software to minimize cache miss rates are described below.

 #### Hardware and Software Prefetching. {#sec:HwPrefetch}

-One method to avoid a cache miss and the subsequent stall is to prefetch instructions as well as data into different levels of the cache hierarchy prior to when the pipeline demands.
+One method to avoid cache misses and subsequent stalls is to prefetch data into caches prior to when the pipeline demands it.
 The assumption is the time to handle the miss penalty can be mostly hidden if the prefetch request is issued sufficiently ahead in the pipeline.
 Most CPUs provide implicit hardware-based prefetching that is complemented by explicit software prefetching that programmers can control.

 Hardware prefetchers observe the behavior of a running application and initiate prefetching on repetitive patterns of cache misses.
-Hardware prefetching can automatically adapt to the dynamic behavior of the application, such as varying data sets, and does not require support from an optimizing compiler or profiling support.
+Hardware prefetching can automatically adapt to the dynamic behavior of an application, such as varying data sets, and does not require support from an optimizing compiler.
 Also, the hardware prefetching works without the overhead of additional address generation and prefetch instructions.
-However, hardware prefetching is limited to learning and prefetching for a limited set of cache-miss patterns.
+However, hardware prefetching works for a limited set of commonly used data access patterns.

 Software memory prefetching complements prefetching done by hardware.
 Developers can specify which memory locations are needed ahead of time via dedicated hardware instruction (see [@sec:memPrefetch]).
 Compilers can also automatically add prefetch instructions into the code to request data before it is required.
 Prefetch techniques need to balance between demand and prefetch requests to guard against prefetch traffic slowing down demand traffic.